spxbhuhb/adaptive/adaptive-grove/doc/item.md

 When items are selected:

-- the instructions panel shows the instruction editors
+- the instructions pane shows the instruction editors
-- the mapping panel shows the mapping value editors
+- the mapping pane shows the mapping value editors
 - the control layer shows the controls

 On double-click: